Shipping trade groups lay off pensions risk to UK insurer

-LONDON British insurer Pension Insurance Corporation (PIC) has extended its insurance contract with two shipping trade groups to take on a further 9 million pounds of pension liabilities, following a 40 million-pound deal in January.
+LONDON, March 13 British insurer Pension Insurance Corporation (PIC) has extended its insurance contract with two shipping trade groups to take on a further 9 million pounds ($13.4 million) of pension liabilities, following a 40 million-pound deal in January.

 The UK Chamber of Shipping and the International Chamber of Shipping has transferred all of its pension liability risk to PIC for the current pensioners in the Trustee of the Chamber of Shipping Retirement Benefits Plan, which provides the pensions for the two trade associations, PIC said on Wednesday.